Common Myths and Facts About Japanese Katanas

 So technically, not all katana should be worn edge upward.

-Fact: Three Japanese blades—Katana, Wakizashi, and Tanto—come in various lengths.
+The three most common type of Japanese swords—Katana, Wakizashi, and Tanto—come in various lengths.
 But these are some general guidelines:

-Katana: A traditional katana is usually about 100 centimetres ( 40 inches) in length, including the hilt.
+Katana: A traditional katana is usually about 100 cm ( 40 inches) in overall length, including the hilt.
 The blade itself is usually around 70 centimetres (28 inches) long.

 Wakizashi: The Wakizashi is a short sword typically about 80 centimetres (30 inches) in length, including the hilt.
 The blade itself is usually around 50 centimetres (20 inches) long.